EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 ------------------------------------------------------------------------------------------------
 *IMPORTANT: NETWORKING SECURITY*

-To set up the RPI as server, it's recommended to take a few steps first:
+If you set up a server using NGrok - To set up the RPI as server, it's recommended to take a few steps first:
 - Change the standard SSH port on your Pi form 20 to something else between 10000 - 60000 This is so automated attacks don't have easy access to your Rasberry Pi
 - Ensure you have a long, secure password on your Pi Connect account!